Techtonica/curriculum/testing-and-tdd/mocking-and-abstraction.md

 >
 > Mostly it's just that there are a lot of ways to solve programming problems and often the same person will come up with different solutions.
 There isn't any deep reason.
 And ultimately the "best" solution is just a matter of preference anyway.

-Now that we've abstracted out how the database gets provided to `saveTodo` the same approach we utilized for testing our handlers early in this lesson can be used to test our code that makes calls into the database.
-It turns out that when we want to make complex verifications around how a mock is called doing that all manually is a lot of work... that somebody else has done for us.
+Now that we've abstracted out how the database gets provided to `saveTodo`, the same approach we utilized for testing our handlers early in this lesson can be used to test our code that makes calls into the database.
+Next we want to do some complex verification on that mock (checking how many times it was called, with which arguments, etc).
+Luckily we don't have to write a lot of code to do that, because someone else has already done that for us!

 Now we introduce the last new library of this lession, [simple-mock][simplemock-home].
 At its most basic you can include the library and create new objects that act as a proxy for a function that you want to test your code's interactions with.
 As an example: